WillDev-Co/books-crud/README.md

 `pytest test_api.py`

 The `pytest` command will run all the tests in the `test_api.py` file.
 The output will indicate whether each test passed or failed, along with any error messages that were raised.

-Make sure to fix any issues before deploying the API.

 [![CI](https://github.com/WillDev-co/books-crud/actions/workflows/ci.yml/badge.svg)](https://github.com/WillDev-co/books-crud/actions/workflows/ci.yml)